deepesh17feb/ipanther/README.md

 services with absolute minimum fuss.
 It takes an opinionated view of the Spring platform so that new and existing users can quickly get to the bits they need.

-You can use Phantom Cache to create cache providers automatically with just minimum property configuration.
+You can use Panther Cache to create cache providers automatically with just minimum property configuration.

 Our primary goals are: